Ethiopian Civil War: 1990s

 On 28 May 1991, Mengistu's government was overthrown by its own officials and a coalition of rebel forces, the Ethiopian People's Revolutionary Democratic Front (EPRDF), after their bid for a push on the capital Addis Ababa was successful.
 There was some fear that Mengistu would attempt to fight to the bitter end for the capital, but after diplomatic intervention by the United States, he fled to asylum in Zimbabwe, where he still resides.
 The regime only survived another week after his ousting before the EPRDF poured into the capital and captured Addis Ababa.

 The EPRDF immediately disbanded the Workers' Party of Ethiopia and shortly afterward arrested almost all of the most prominent Derg officials that were still in the country.
 In December 2006, 72 officials of the Derg were found guilty of genocide.
 Thirty-four people were in court, 14 others died during the lengthy process and 25, including Mengistu, were tried in absentia.
 These events marked the end of socialist rule in Ethiopia.
 Ethiopia then embraced a federal democracy to represent the many ethnic groups living in the country.

+That ethnic-federal settlement later came under severe strain, and commemorations marking the fiftieth anniversary of the revolution in 2024 drew explicit parallels between Derg-era atrocities and more recent violence such as the Tigray War, while noting that accountability for the period remained largely elusive as Mengistu stayed in exile in Zimbabwe.